 Covers the causes and effects of the DUI driver and Alcohol Impact Simulation.
-In 2017, this information was shared during a new student First Year Seminar (FYS).
+This information is usually shared during a new student First Year Seminar (FYS).

 Other means of providing prevention information

 Information Pamphlets and Handbooks: The DPS currently publishes additional pamphlets outlining crime prevention and personal safety tips, as well as a pamphlet for emergency procedures.
 Emergency Guides are published and located in each classroom and/or office area.
 The Emergency Guides outline crime reporting, natural and man-made emergency response procedures, etc.